Boys Basketball: Davis, Cover power Troup past Harleton by one

 The Bulldogs will face Daingerfield to open the playoffs at a time, date and location to be determined.

-W. OAK 57, N. DIANA 22: WHITE OAK - The White Oak Roughnecks completed a perfect 12-0 run through district play and improved to 29-4 on the year with a 57-22 win over New Diana on Tuesday.
+WHITE OAK — The White Oak Roughnecks completed a perfect 12-0 run through District 15-3A play and improved to 29-4 on the year with a 57-22 win over New Diana on Tuesday.

 Landon Anderson scored 13 points, and Ben Jacyno had a 12-point, 11-rebound double-double for the Roughnecks.
 Brian Williams added 12 points, Zac Jacyno eight, Colton Millwood and Scotty Breitenberg five apiece and Colton Fears two points and four steals.